 Description of groundwater system.
 Martin County is included in the SFWMD's Upper East Coast Boundary, which includes Martin County, St. Lucie County, and a small portion of Okeechobee County.
 Water for urban and agricultural uses in Martin County comes from three sources: the Surficial Aquifer System (SAS), Floridan Aquifer System (FAS) and surface water systems.
 Agricultural irrigation is primarily drawn from surface water sources, with FAS wells as a back-up during periods of low rainfall.
-The SAS is a principal source of water for public water supply and urban irrigation in Martin County.
-However, alternative water supplies have been developed, such as the FAS and reclaimed water systems, in coordination with the SFWMD, to meet existing and future demands.
+The Surficial Aquifer System (SAS) and the Floridan Aquifer System (FAS) is a are principal sources of water for public water supply and urban irrigation in Martin County.
+However, aAlternative water supplies have been developed, such as the additional FAS wells and reclaimed water systems, in coordination with the SFWMD, to meet existing and future demands.

-The 2011 Upper East Coast Water Supply Plan Update evaluates water use in six categories:
+The 2021 Upper East Coast Water Supply Plan Update evaluates water use in six categories: